 - D4b The LC Member will maintain Homestay records containing, at a minimum, for each Homestay Family: - 1.
 Records of inspections including date, inspector, inspection checklist, and outcome, along with the criteria for accepting or rejecting the housing option. - 2.
 Up-to-date Criminal Record Checks for every resident in the Homestay aged 18 years or older - 3.
-Homestay Resident Suitability Declaration forms to cover any lag period between inspection/approval of homestay residence and receipt of Criminal Record Checks.

-- 4. Student evaluations/feedback forms or summary thereof. - 5.
+Student evaluations/feedback forms or summary thereof. - 4.
 Records of any student complaints or issues and how these were addressed by the LC Member.